This article was originally published on April 23, 2019.

 “We want to see these lands well taken care of, we want to see the diversity on the landscape, we want to see wildlife flourish.
 At the same time, we want the recreation opportunity — and those two things are definitely coming into conflict in many areas,” says Holly Fretwell, director of outreach and a research fellow at the Property and Environment Research Center (PERC), a free-market environmental think tank located in Bozeman, Mont.

-NPS is currently working to gather information about best practices parks can use to “reduce crowding and congestion, while also providing better access to visitors,” says Olson.
+NPS has been working to gather information about best practices parks can use to “reduce crowding and congestion, while also providing better access to visitors,” says Olson.

 One of the most immediate ways NPS can do this, he says, is by providing information as quickly as possible.
 “This includes real-time looks at the lines at entry stations, up-to-date signage in parks about parking lot space and by staffing areas that typically fill up with NPS employees who can guide direct traffic,” Olson says.